w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 For example, if you wanted to propose that the account "Dave" would have a balance of 10 tokens your proposal may look something like the below image.
 The preimage hash would be `0xa50af1fadfca818feea213762d14cd198404d5496bca691294ec724be9d2a4c0`.
 You can copy this preimage hash and save it for the next step.
+There is no need to click Submit Preimage at this point, though you could.
+We'll go over that in the next section.

 ![submit preimage](assets/democracy/submit_preimage.png)